 information and interpretation centre, with interactive

-displays designed and managed by the Trust, The first floor accommodates the offices of the
+displays designed and managed by the Trust.

 The Navigation Warehouse opened on 20th May 1999, when representatives from funding organisations celebrated the completion of an innovative and high quality project.
 On the 21st June 1999 the warehouse was visited by Richard Caborn MP, then Minister of State for Regeneration, who approved of what he saw and supported the future regeneration of the Riverhead area and canal.
 Since then the warehouse has been used by all sections of the community and established itself as an attractive venue valued by the local community.